Cockroach Identification & Control

 - Vacuum or sweep frequently to remove crumbs and debris.

-- Using a hose and crevice tool, vacuum behind and underneath kitchen appliances like fridges and stoves.
+- Use a crevice tool to vacuum behind and underneath kitchen appliances like fridges and stoves.

 - Keep counters and sinks free of food residue.
-Scrub grease and food stains off of frequently-used appliances like microwaves, toasters, and stovetops.
+Scrub grease and food stains from frequently-used appliances like microwaves, toasters, and stovetops.

 - Clean up spills and leaks immediately.

-- Don’t leave dirty dishes and pet food out overnight.
+- Don’t leave dirty dishes or pet food out overnight.

 - Store food in clear, resealable containers.